 Go back to the drawing board

 If all else fails and you're still stuck on ideas, get a blank piece of paper, some colourful pens and create your own 'mind map'.
-Erase all your thinking about the task at hand and start afresh.
+Erase all your thinking about the task at hand and start again.
 After scribbling down some ideas, you'll most likely have a Eureka moment.
-Because sometimes, it's only when we get our thoughts and ideas on paper that the problem really starts to unravel.
+Because sometimes, it's only when we get our ideas on paper that the problem starts to unravel.